Snow in Malaysia? Yes, it's possible. Take the kids to Snowalk at i-City for something completely different.

 - Circus Travel.
 RM5.

 - Happy Train RM5.

 There is also a '6 D Motion Theater' with simulator effects such as leg ticklers!

-Another new attraction which opened in August 2013 is Red Carpet, a glitzy collection of talking and singing waxwork figures of famous celebrities from the world of showbiz and politics.
-I've not yet seen this new exhibit but when I do I'll give you my review.
+Another new attraction which opened in August 2013 is Red Carpet Wax Museum, a glitzy collection of waxwork figures of famous celebrities from the world of showbiz and politics.
+I' recently visited this new exhibit and here is my review.